joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 -- drop a table
 DROP TABLE foo;

--- 'houses' table has an id column `serial`, which is just a number that increases with each addition, and columns for address, city, st, price, and boolean properties for pool and for_sale.
+-- 'houses' table has an id column `serial`, which is just a number that increases with each addition, and columns for address, city, state, price, and boolean properties for pool and for_sale.

 CREATE TABLE
   Houses